Serving city dwellers and country folk alike, Frontier Communications provides phone, Internet, and satellite TV (through a partnership with

-Frontier’s local and long distance services contributes about 45% of the company's revenues while its data and Internet services contribute about 45%, followed by switched access and subsidy revenues and others.
+Frontier's local and long distance services contributes about 36% of the company's revenues while its data and Internet services contribute about 42%, followed by switched access and subsidy revenue, 12%, and other services, 10%.

-The company has operations in Alabama, Arizona, California, Connecticut, Florida, Georgia, Idaho, Indiana, Minnesota, Montana, Nebraska, Nevada, North Carolina, New York, Oregon, Pennsylvania, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
+The company has operations in Alabama, Arizona, California, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Mexico, North Carolina, New York, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Washington, West Virginia, and Wisconsin.

 Sales and Marketing